sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

 Fire Insights integrates with Databricks.
 It can submit jobs to the Databricks clusters and have the results displayed back in Fire Insights.

+Databricks can be running on Azure or AWS.

 Deployment
 -----------